-Wednesday 28th June 2017 9.30 am The whole of the church is served by a hearing loop.
-Users should turn their hearing aid to the setting marked T.
+Wednesday 8th January 2020 9.30 am The whole of the church is served by a hearing loop.
+Users should turn the hearing aid to the setting marked T.

-Please ensure that mobile phones and other electronic devices are switched off.
+Members of the congregation are kindly requested to refrain from using private cameras, video, or sound recording equipment.
+Please ensure that mobile telephones and other electronic devices are switched off.